Anthony Blond (London, UK)

 Publishers Weekly (vol. 19, 1967) announced the co-publication of the reprint series the Doughty Library by Anthony Blond of London and Stein & Day of New York.
 Anthony Blond established his imprint in 1952.
 The publisher was acquired by Hutchinson in 1987.
 Stein & Day was founded by writer and editor Sol Stein and his wife Patricia Day in 1962 and was closed after a bankruptcy in 1989.

 The Doughty Library was named after Doughty Street in London, where Blond’s company was located, suggesting that it was Blond that conceived of the series.
-The series focused on British and American Victorian novels and reached at least 18 titles.
+The series focused on British and American Victorian novels and reached at least 13 titles with 5 more announced but seemingly not published.
 Both the UK and US series seem to have the same titles, same jackets, and book design, differing only in the publisher’s imprint.
 The last titles were printed by 1968, but some reprints appear through the early 2000s.

 The series comes late in the time-range of 20th-century series, given that many hardcover series had been or were being discontinued due to pressure from paperback series.
 The Doughty Library follows the classic format for literary series: a selection of notable (if in some cases somewhat obscure) titles, scholarly introductions, in a decently bound book suitable for long-term possession.
 This all suggests that the Doughty Library was more of a labor of love than money-maker.